cs230-stanford/website-winter-2020/project.md

  * How will you evaluate your results?
 Qualitatively, what kind of results do you expect (e.g. plots or figures)?
 Quantitatively, what kind of analysis will you use to evaluate and/or compare your results (e.g. what performance metrics or statistical tests)?

 Presenting pointers to one relevant dataset and one example of prior research on the topic are a valuable (optional) addition.
+We link one past example of a good project proposal [here](/winter2020/example_project_proposal.pdf).

 | **Project mentors** | Based off of the topic you choose in your proposal, we’ll suggest a project mentor given the areas of expertise of the TAs.
 This is just a recommendation; feel free to speak with other TAs as well.